On the Job

 Calculate Work-Study Student Hours & Other Wage Considerations

-To avoid exceeding a student's available work-study amount, complete the following calculation for the maximum number of hours per pay period that the student can work:
+To avoid exceeding a student's Federal Work-Study (FWS) award amount, complete the following calculation for the maximum number of hours in each work week that the FWS award will support:

-• *Student employee must meet minimum credit hour registration requirements for Summer Semester use of work-study (6 undergraduate credit hours, 3 graduate credit hours).
+• *As in other semesters, during Summer Semester the student employee must meet the student employment minimum credit hour registration requirements to use their Federal Work-Study award (6 undergraduate credit hours, 3 graduate credit hours).

-• Violations lead to termination without possibility of reauthorization.
+• Violations of weekly work hour limits lead to termination, without possibility of reauthorization.

-• The work week begins on Saturday and ends on Friday.
+• Each work week begins on Saturday and ends on the following Friday (regardless of which days the student is scheduled to work).

 Supervisors: How to Calculate Summer Student Wage Budget, including OPERS